isabella232/opentelemetry-maven-extension/README.md

 # Maven OpenTelemetry extension

+Maven extension to observe Maven builds as distributed traces.

 ## Getting Started

 The Maven OpenTelemetry Extension is configured using environment variables or JVM system properties and it can be added to a build using one of the following ways: